Do a business energy audit

 No

-Is natural light used during the day to make the most of the natural light?
+Is natural light used during the day?
 Yes

 No

-Ensure windows are cleaned and clear of shading, when appropriate, to let the light in.
-You might consider installing skylights or transparent roof panels to maximise natural light.
+Install skylights or transparent roof panels.
 Skylights are rated with a U-value and SHGC-value.
 You should look for the lowest values for each.

-It is important to consider the amount of heat transfer these options carry.
+Remember to consider the amount of heat transfer for these options.

-Deciduous trees can provide shading in summer while allowing natural light in winter.
+Deciduous trees can provide shading in summer and allow natural light in winter.

 Are lights in unused areas turned off?
 Yes